mduckham/pnkg/README.md

 Further work under consideration also includes development of SHACL rules and validate the RDF output for consistency and correctness.

 ## Acknowledgments
 This development of pnkg was led by Nayomi Ranamuka and Nenad Radosevic, with contributions from all of the researchers at the [RMIT Geographic Knowledge Lab](http://gkl.rmit.melbourne/about): Alexis Horde Vo, Prawal Lohani, Amina Hossein, Mohammad Kazemi Beydokhti, Ozzy Yaguang Tao, and GKL Director [Prof Matt Duckham](https://academics.rmit.edu.au/matt-duckham).
+We're also grateful to the [2024 OGC Metadata Code Sprint](https://www.ogc.org/event/the-november-2024-ogc-metadata-code-sprint/), and to advice from Nicholas Car and Rob Atkinson.